dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/csmoperator/_index.md

 3. **Create Powermax Array Configmap:**

     **Note:** `powermax-array-config` is deprecated and remains for backward compatibility only.
 You can skip creating it and instead add values for X_CSI_MANAGED_ARRAYS, X_CSI_TRANSPORT_PROTOCOL, and X_CSI_POWERMAX_PORTGROUPS in the sample files.

     Create a configmap using the sample file [here](https://github.com/dell/csi-powermax/blob/main/samples/configmap/powermax-array-config.yaml).
 Fill in the appropriate values for driver configuration.
     ```yaml
     # To create this configmap use: kubectl create -f powermax-array-config.yaml
     apiVersion: v1
     kind: ConfigMap
     metadata:
       name: powermax-array-config
       namespace: powermax
     data:
       powermax-array-config.yaml: |
         # List of comma-separated port groups (ISCSI only).
 Example: PortGroup1, portGroup2 Required for iSCSI only
         X_CSI_POWERMAX_PORTGROUPS: ""
         # Choose which transport protocol to use (ISCSI, FC, NVMETCP, auto) defaults to auto if nothing is specified
         X_CSI_TRANSPORT_PROTOCOL: ""
         # IP address of the Unisphere for PowerMax (Required), Defaults to https://0.0.0.0:8443
         X_CSI_POWERMAX_ENDPOINT: "https://10.0.0.0:8443"
         # List of comma-separated array ID(s) which will be managed by the driver (Required)
         X_CSI_MANAGED_ARRAYS: "000000000000,000000000000,"
     ```

+4. **Create the Reverse Proxy TLS Secret**

+    Referencing the TLS certificate and key created in the [CSI PowerMax Reverse Proxy](../prerequisite#csi-powermax-reverse-proxy) prerequisite, create the `csirevproxy-tls-secret` secret.
+    ```bash
+    oc create secret -n powermax tls csirevproxy-tls-secret --cert=tls.crt --key=tls.key
+    ```

-4. **Install Driver**
+5. **Install Driver**

     i. **Create a CR (Custom Resource)** for PowerMax using the sample files provided